enokseth/GVoiceKiller/README.md

 ## Usage

-1. Install the module on your Android device using Magisk Manager.
+1. `Install the module on your Android device using Magisk Manager`.
 2. Reboot your device to activate the boot service.
 3. The HotWord `Ok Google` and `Quick Search Box` applications `will be removed` and reboot.